 All students attend philosophy lessons that examine the great questions which have been addressed by humanity throughout history.
 The Citizenship Programme also develops in the Sixth Form.
 The St James Senior Girls’ and Senior Boys’ Schools meet each year to take part in a St James Model United Nations conference which always leads to lively debate!

 Sixth Formers have the opportunity to go on a number of trips to support their academic studies.
-These include a geography ﬁeld trip which is undertaken with Sixth Formers from the Senior Boys’ School (in 2019 students from Year 12 visited Slapton Sands).
+These include a geography ﬁeld trip which is undertaken with Sixth Formers from the Senior Boys’ School to carry out beach and river work investigation.
 Year 12 biologists go on a 2 day ﬁeld trip to study biodiversity.
-Students of art and history of art have the opportunity to visit the galleries and cultural sites of Florence and Rome.
-In 2017 history students visited Berlin and in 2018 we offered an interdisciplinary trip to Iceland.
-Year 12 visit Krakow and Auschwitz (World Heritage Site) as a year group during Activities Week in June.
+We have introduced an exciting biennial trip to Berlin and in 2018 we ran our first trip to Iceland.
+In 2019 we introduced a trip to Auschwitz for Year 12 students.

 Sixth Form students have one afternoon of sport a week.
 In addition to our main school sports of lacrosse, netball, athletics and football, our Sixth Form students have the option of taking part in a wider range of physical activities including kick-boxing or using the facilities of a local sports club.

-All Sixth Form students have an optional weekly singing lesson and the opportunity to join one of our choirs.
-Many Sixth Formers continue to play a musical instrument and can also join one of our orchestras.
-Students can take part in regular productions whether on stage or behind the scenes.
-In December 2017, we staged ‘Les Miserables’ jointly with the Senior Boys’ School and in 2018 we staged a production of ‘Dido and Aeneas’.
-The biennial school musical is open to all students from Years 10-13.
+All Sixth Form students have the opportunity to join one of our choirs and, if you play a musical instrument, you can also join one of our orchestras.
+You will have the opportunity to take part in regular productions whether on stage or behind the scenes.

 Each year, the Sixth Form organises a musical evening to raise money for their Leavers’ Ball.
 Most recently they have organised a Best of British Night, a Night at the Movies, a Golden Oldies Night and a Legendary Ladies Night.